thedistroyer17/mydotrepo/README.md

  --> Before using these dotfiles, ensure that you have [Git](https://git-scm.com) installed on your system.
  --> i3wm window manager should be installed.
- --> dotfiles will work well on arch and arch-based linux distros .....(not shure about debian and others)
+ --> dotfiles will work well on arch and arch-based linux distros .....(not sure about debian and others)

 ## Installation